Best Pediatric Nurse Practitioner Programs in Texas

 Online & Campus Based - Visit Website

-The University of Texas at El Paso offers a Post-Master's Nurse Practitioner Certificate with a Pediatric Primary Care Nurse Practitioner concentration.
-This hybrid program requires 28-40 credits and 630-775 clinical hours.
-Applicants need a Master's in Nursing, current RN or NP license, resume, and a professional statement.
-The program prepares nurses for advanced pediatric care roles, focusing on primary care competencies.
-Admissions require submission through the Graduate School, with specific criteria for applicants with or without APRN recognition.
+The University of Texas at El Paso's Post-Master's Nurse Practitioner Certificate with a Pediatric Primary Care concentration is a hybrid program requiring 28-40 credits and 630-775 clinical hours.
+Designed for nurses with a Master's in Nursing, it prepares graduates for advanced pediatric primary care roles through specialized coursework and clinical practice.
+Applicants must hold current RN or NP licensure, submit a resume, and provide a 500-word professional statement.
+The program focuses on developing competencies in pediatric primary care, with admissions processed through the Graduate School.
+No entrance exam is mentioned as required.

 - Post-Master's Nurse Practitioner Certificate.